 Candidates are to attend examinations and submit work for assessment as required.
-If a student fails to attend examination(s) or submit work for assessment, without good cause, the College examining board should normally decide that the student has failed the assessment concerned.
+If a student fails to attend examination(s) or submit work for assessment, without good cause, the Faculty/School examining board should normally decide that the student has failed the assessment concerned.

 Candidates must inform the Examinations Office in writing if they are unable, on religious grounds, to take examinations on certain days by the 31st October for January examinations or the 1st February for May/June examinations.
 The University Examinations Officer shall, as far as possible, take account of this information during the compilation of the examinations timetable.

 In the interest of academic integrity, students are not permitted to wear head coverings during an examination other than for religious or medical reasons.
 In this instance, prior to the start of the exam, the student will be asked to show the invigilator that he or she is not concealing any ear pierces or hidden electronic devices.
 Such checks will be carried out in private.
 A student may specifically request that a male/female member of staff (as appropriate) conduct the check.
 Students are encouraged to contact the University Examinations Office, Wellbeing or Chaplaincy teams prior to the examination session if they wish to discuss any matters in this regard.